jeremy-shannon/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is titled "Perspective Transform" in the Jupyter notebook, in the seventh and eighth code cells from the top.
 The `unwarp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 ```
 src = np.float32([(575,464),